Introduction

 - Do you see any missed opportunities? ("Since you're already doing X, you could easily extend that to Y…")

-- Go back to your feature set, reflect upon your earlier work and the comments made by your peers.
+Reflect on your earlier work and the comments made by your peers.
+Develop a plan of execution:

-- Create a preliminary sketch of your technical architecture:
+- Create a preliminary sketch of your technical architecture: what are the core systems, how do they communicate, and what design patterns might be used?

-Week 4:
+Week 4

 - Announcements and discussion of readings and video